mark-watson/haskell_book/manuscript/blackjack.md

 - resetTable :: [Card] -> Table -> Int -> Table.
 Given a new randomized card deck, a table, and a new number of other players, generate a new table.
 - scoreHands :: Table -> Table.
 Given a table, score all dealt hands and generate a new table with these scores.
 There is no table type score data, rather, we "score" by changing the number of chips all of the players (inclding the dealer) has.
 - dealCardToUser :: Table -> Int -> Table.
 For the game user, always deal a card.
 For the dealer and other players, deal another card if their hand score is less than 17.
 - handOver :: Table -> Bool.
-Determine is a hand is over.
+Determine if the current hand is over.
 - setPlayerPasses :: Table -> Table.
 Call this function when the payer passes.
 Other players and dealer are then played out automatically.

 The implementation in the file *Table.hs* is fairly simple, with the exception of the use of Haskell lenses to access nested data in the table type.
 I will discuss the use of lenses after the program listing, but: as you are reading the code look out for variables starting with the underscore character **\_** that alerts the *Lens* system that it should create data accessors for these variables: